JirakornChaitanaporn/DAQ-IronLung-byIronMen/README.md

 # Smart Lung — IoT Indoor Air Quality Monitor

 *Note for DA please go to backend then preprocess to see EDA and Merging table.
-Also Please go to data for our data for model.
+Also Please go to model then data for our data for model.

 An IoT system that measures and predicts indoor dust density (PM2.5) by combining real-time sensor readings with outdoor air quality and weather data.